maresb/micromamba-docker/README.md

 [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/)
-or when a new release of `micromamba` binaries are available on [conda-forge](https://anaconda.org/conda-forge/micromamba), new docker images are built and pushed to dockerhub.
+or when a new release of `micromamba` binaries are available on [conda-forge](https://anaconda.org/conda-forge/micromamba), new docker images are built and pushed to Docker Hub.
 Each image is tagged with the version of `micromamba` it contains and these tags will start with a number.
 Images are also tagged with `git-<HASH>` where `<HASH>` is the first 7 characters of the git commit hash from the [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/) git repository.

-For reproducible image builds, best practice is for Dockerfile `FROM` commands to reference the image's sha256 digest and not use tags.
+For reproducible image builds, best practice for Dockerfile `FROM` commands is to use tags which uniquely identify the image, which in our case have the form `mambaorg/micromamba:0.20.0-git-abc1234`.
+Even better is to reference the sha256 digest with `mambaorg/micromamba:0.20.0-git-abc1234@sha256:5678abcd...`.
+The latest tags and digests can be found on [Docker Hub](https://hub.docker.com/r/mambaorg/micromamba/tags).

 ## Quick start